 About CAPS at Penn State Altoona

 All current Penn State Altoona students are eligible for services.
 The first eight sessions in any academic year are free for full-time students.
-There is a $10 per session visit fee for full-time students who exceed eight sessions, as well as for part-time students.
+There is a $10 per session visit fee for full-time students who exceed eight sessions as well as for part-time students.

-Limited urgent hours are available each day to speak with a counselor about a concern that you feel cannot wait.
+Limited urgent hours are available each day to speak with a counselor at our Center about a concern that you feel cannot wait.
 Based on availability, the counselor will provide phone consultation, or a crisis assessment and recommend a course of action.
 Since we are an outpatient facility and do not have urgent psychiatric care, students will be directed to a facility with greater urgent care capacities.